snowdrop/kubernetes-info-webhook/README.md

 These steps will create the following:

 * A ServiceAccount named `kubernetes-info-webhook` that contains the `view` and `secret-reader` roles in the `k8s-info` namespace
-* A secret named `kubernetes-info-webhook-certs` that contain the certificate and private key needed for HTTPS communication between the application and the cluster.
+* A secret named `kubernetes-info-webhook` that contain the certificate and private key needed for HTTPS communication between the application and the cluster.
 This secret is read by an init container when the application runs in order to create the keystore that Tomcat needs to implement for HTTPS
 * A ConfigMap named `k8s-info-configuration` that contains the application configuration which is read when the application starts